Skip to content

 format_

-is a format string as "%d" or or an executable string with python code.
+is a format string as "%d" or an executable string with python code.
 To suppress visibility set format_ = None.
-By default (not_specified) the method tries to determine a default format for the type.
+The default not_specified is a sentinel meaning "argument not provided" and is different from None.
+In that case the method determines a default format for the column type.

 The column keeps its existing position in the table.